Posted on: 1st May 2014 by: Dokoo

 As part of a promo campaign for the new Planet of The Apes film, Twentieth Century Fox decided to release a range of viral shorts of apes doing incredible things.
 All designed to entertain the curiosity of the web, these videos would be quite scary if it weren’t for the logo in the corner.
 That said, they did start a buzz online as the more naive amongst us naturally RT’d and shared them as actual research clips.
 The perfect campaign to prep us for the rise of the Planet of the Apes which went on to earn a staggering $482 million!!

-Dokoo is an agency that specialises in digital marketing in Northern Ireland.
+Dokoo is a digital agency that specialises in digital marketing in Northern Ireland.
 Our award-winning services have helped many businesses optimise their marketing in Belfast.

 Enter your email address below: